Wall Street rises again as US stocks pull closer to their records

 But while Trump’s tariffs have certainly made U.S. households feel more pessimistic about where the economy and inflation are heading, reports have suggested only a moderate hit so far.
 Manufacturers have begun to feel the effects, but the overall job market has remained solid overall with layoffs remaining relatively low, and inflation has not taken off.

-A report on Tuesday morning showed U.S. employers were advertising more job openings at the end of April than economists expected, another signal that the labor market remains solid.
-It sets the stage for a more important report coming on Friday, which will show how much hiring and firing U.S. employers did in May.
+A report on Tuesday morning showed U.S. employers were advertising more job openings at the end of April than economists expected, another signal that the labor market remains resilient.
+It set the stage for a more important report coming on Friday, which will show how much hiring and firing U.S. employers did in May.

 On the trade front, hopes are still high on Wall Street that Trump will reach trade deals with other countries that will ultimately lower tariffs, particularly with the world’s second-largest economy.
 The U.S. side said President Donald Trump was expecting to speak with Chinese leader Xi Jinping this week.
 A Chinese foreign ministry spokesperson said Tuesday that they had no information on that.